mattcooperdev/djmattcooper/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about DJ Matt Cooper.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to look for examples of the style of music Matt plays and see if they have legitimacy.
-I also want to locate their social media links to see their followings on social media to guage their popularity and activity.
+I also want to locate his social media links to see their followings on social media to guage their popularity and activity.

     -   #### Returning Visitor Goals